Veno Pilon

 Veno Pilon (22 September 1896 – 23 September 1970) was a Slovene expressionist painter, graphic artist and photographer.
+He was born and died in Ajdovščina.

 Biography

 Pilon was born in Ajdovščina, then part of the Austro-Hungarian province of Gorizia and Gradisca (now in Slovenia).
 After he had finished the Gorizia Grammar School, he was drafted by the Austro-Hungarian Army during World War I. He fought on the Eastern front and was captured by the Russian army.
 He later described his experience as a prisoner of war in the autobiography Na robu ("On the Edge").
-He returned to Ajdovščina in 1919, where he took up painting.
+He returned to Ajdovščina in 1919, where he took up painting and studied at the Academy of Fine Arts in Prague.

-In the late 1920s Pilon moved to Paris, where he explored photography.
+In the late 1920s Pilon moved to Paris, where he explored photography and translating Slovene literature into French.
+There he married a Frenchwoman Anne-Marie Guichard, an English teacher.